US banking market, mapped

 How many banks are there in the US?

-Why is the FDIC number different from other sources I've seen?
+Why is the depository-only number different from other sources I've seen?

-Many third-party datasets blend banks with mortgage originators, consumer-finance companies, and CFPB-regulated non-bank lenders, which inflates the count.
-The FDIC number counts only FDIC-insured depository institutions and their branches.
+Many third-party datasets blend banks with mortgage originators, consumer-finance companies, and non-bank lenders, which inflates the count.
+Our number counts only insured depository institutions and their branches.
 That is the right denominator if you are selling into banks.
 If you also sell into mortgage lenders, finance companies, and credit unions, those are separate universes and we ship them separately.

 Who is the largest US bank by branch count?